 What is the process for making a warranty claim on undercarriage parts for excavators?

-Engineer using laptop in industrial warehouse.
+Engineer using a laptop in an industrial warehouse.

-The process might seem complex, but breaking it down makes it manageable.
+The process may seem complex, but breaking it down makes it manageable.
 It’s all about clear communication and preparation.
-Let's look at the specific details you'll need to handle, starting with the evidence your supplier 1 will need to see.
+Let’s look at the specific details you’ll need to handle, starting with the evidence your supplier 1 will need to see.

-Photographer capturing construction machinery details.
+Photographer capturing details of construction machinery.

 Why Detailed Evidence is Non-Negotiable

-From a manufacturer's perspective, we must distinguish between a product defect (which we cover) and failure from other causes (which are typically not covered).
-These other causes might include:
+From a manufacturer's perspective, we must distinguish between a product defect (which we cover) and a failure due to other causes (which generally aren't covered).
+These other causes could include:

-• Improper installation
+• Incorrect installation

 • Severe impact or trauma